vonkanehoffen/wix-style-react/docs/contribution/VISUAL_TESTING.md

 And that’s it!

-During the test phase of our build process, we run `npm run test:eyes-storybook` which does all the testing heavy-lifting.
+During the test phase of our build process, we run `npm run test:visual` which does all the testing heavy-lifting.

 ## What do we test in visual tests?